 Prior to 2020, the Company rented office space from its Executive Chairman on a month-to-month lease.
 These transactions were in the normal course of operations and are measured at the fair value of the rented office space, which is the amount agreed to by the related parties.
-During the three months ended March 31, 2020, the Company paid \$nil (2019 - \$3,000) in rent and occupancy costs.
+During the years ended December 31, 2020, the Company paid \$nil (2019 - \$12,000) in rent and occupancy costs.